The Wire Association International (WAI) Midwest Chapter will kick off its 2026 golf season with a tournament on July 30 at White Pines Golf Club.

 Event schedule includes networking and dinner

-The WAI Midwest Chapter golf tournament schedule begins with check-in and driving range access at 8 a.m., followed by a shotgun start at 9 a.m.
+The day begins with check-in and driving range access at 8 a.m.
+Then, a shotgun start at 9 a.m. follows.

 Sponsorship and raffle support encouraged

-Registration is priced at $200 per golfer, while dinner-only attendance is available for $75.
+Registration costs $200 per golfer, while dinner-only attendance is $75.

-Sponsorship opportunities remain open through July 9, and companies are encouraged to donate raffle prizes to support chapter programs and activities.
+Sponsorship opportunities remain open through July 9.
+Additionally, companies are encouraged to donate raffle prizes to support chapter programs and activities.

 Additional chapter events scheduled

-The Midwest Chapter event will be followed by the Ohio Valley Chapter Annual Educational Seminar and Golf Tournament on Aug.
+Following this event, the Ohio Valley Chapter will host its Annual Educational Seminar and Golf Tournament on Aug.
 20 at Kensington Golf Club.

-Non-golf participants at that event may also register for marksmanship instruction or attend the educational program.
+Non-golf participants can still get involved.
+For example, they may register for marksmanship instruction or attend the educational program.

 Golf tournaments strengthen industry connections

-The WAI Midwest Chapter golf tournament highlights the ongoing role chapter events play in supporting networking, professional relationships and educational initiatives within the wire and cable industry.
+Overall, the WAI Midwest Chapter golf tournament highlights the value of chapter events.
+These gatherings support networking, strengthen professional relationships, and promote educational initiatives within the wire and cable industry.

-As the 2026 golf season begins, chapter participation continues to provide valuable opportunities for engagement across the industry.
+As the 2026 golf season begins, participation continues to create meaningful opportunities for industry engagement.

 Related stories on Wirenet: